School Offices: Junior: 0161 740 4696Infants: 0161 205 7131

 Implementation

-At Mount Carmel, Religious Education is taught as a core subject, receiving 10% of curriculum time in accordance with diocesan expectations.
+At Mount Carmel, Religious Education is taught as a core subject, receiving 10% of curriculum time in compliance with RED (2023), Catholic School Inspection and diocesan expectations.

 • Deliver a curriculum structured around the RED’s key theme: To Know You More Clearly